Wakamu Deguchi

-Early life
+Early life and apprentice professional

 Deguchi was born on April 27, 1987, in Akashi, Hyōgo.
 He learned how to play shogi while a lower-grade elementary school student from a fellow student.
 Although he was more interested in soccer at the time, he got asked to play in some local shogi tournaments and did well.
 He began getting more serious about shogi and started receiving instruction at the Kakogawa Shogi Center in nearby Kakogawa to improve his play.
 He was accepted into the Japan Shogi Association's apprentice school under the guidance of shogi professional Keita Inoue at the rank of 6-kyū in 2007 when he was a sixth-grade elementary school student.
 He was promoted to the rank of apprentice professional 3-dan in 2013, and obtained full professional status and the corresponding rank of 4-dan in April 2019 after winning the 64th 3-dan League (October 2018 – March 2019) with a record of 14 wins and 4 losses.